sam-b-rose/eventhunt/README.md

 - Working with other API's (Eventbrite in this case)

 ## Roadmap
-### Done
-- Get events within your area based on your current location
+- [x] Get events within your area based on your current location
-- Be able to filter events based on categories of interest
+- [x] Be able to filter events based on categories of interest

-### ToDo
-- Create a map view of the events
+- [x] ~~Create a map view of the events~~
-- Have a Yay or Nay view where a single event is present at a time.
+- [ ] Have a Yay or Nay view where a single event is present at a time.
 The use picks YES, NO, or more info.
 If Yes, more events are presented from that category.
 If no, then less events are presented from that category.
-- Add an "Interested" or save list to pin events
+- [ ] Add an "Interested" or save list to pin events

 ## Design Plans